hackclub/hackclub/workshops/country-list-app/README.md

 ## What is Fetch?

 Fetch is one of the way of making `HTTP` calls.
-HTTP calls includes `GET`, `POST`, `DELETE` among nine (9) others, which are not the scope of this workshop.
-The fetch method returns a promise.
+HTTP calls includes `GET`, `POST`, `DELETE` among nine (9) others, which are not within the scope of this workshop.
+The fetch method returns a PROMISE.

 ## What is a Promise?